 What is the point of creating digital art, if no one can see it?
 Uploading your illustrations on social media like Facebook, Pinterest, and Instagram is a wonderful way of getting your work in front of a lot of eyes.
 Uploading my comics onto Instagram was probably the best thing that happened to me.
 I was able to land loads of client work and build a strong and fun community!

 You will also attract influencers and companies that may want to work with you.
 Not only will you remind people that you’re constantly creating, your reach will increase with every creation.
-Create a Behance Profile and upload your projects onto it.
+Hence, it is important you create a Behance Profile and upload your projects onto it.
 This is the best way to attract companies who are looking for illustrators to work with.

 Learn to market yourself.
 Learn to write well.
 Use your words to your full advantage because if you don’t believe in yourself, no one else will have reason to.
 It was very difficult for me to put myself out there because I’m shy and I never want to come across as ‘sale-sy.’